-Your vehicle's fuel system works to provide fuel to your car's engine as needed, to keep your vehicle running smoothly.
-The fuel system is made up of several parts, including the fuel tank, filter, pump, fuel lines, and the injections or carburetor.
-Over time, buildup forms on these fuel system parts which can cause the system to slow down.
+Your vehicle's fuel system works to provide fuel to your car's engine as needed to keep your vehicle running smoothly.
+The fuel system is made up of several parts, including the fuel tank, filter, pump, fuel lines, and the fuel injections or carburetor.
+Over time, buildup forms on these fuel system parts, which can cause the system to slow down.
 This is why it is so important to periodically bring your vehicle to Legacy Automotive in Fenton.
 We've been repairing cars since 1984 and are very familiar with all parts of your fuel system.

 Your vehicle's fuel pump sends fuel from the gas tank to your car's engine.
-Some vehicles, including Acura, Audi, BMW, and Buick, have multiple pumps and tanks so ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
+Some vehicles, including Acura, Audi, BMW, and Buick, have multiple pumps and tanks to ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
 The fuel pump also has fuel lines that send fuel from the tank to the engine, where it is combusted.
-To make sure the proper amount of fuel is distributed to the engine when needed, your vehicle has an electronically operated gate called a fuel injector that opens just long enough to meter the perfect amount of fuel to run the engine.
+To make sure the proper amount of fuel is distributed to the engine when needed, your vehicle has an electronically operated gate called “a fuel injector” that opens just long enough to meter the perfect amount of fuel to run the engine.

 Your vehicle's ignition system repeats this process thousands of times per minute as you drive.
 It is integral that each part of your fuel and ignition systems work smoothly.
 If you are experiencing any trouble with your vehicle, don't hesitate to bring it to Legacy Automotive in St. Louis County today.
 In addition to fuel and ignition system repair, we also offer services in auto repair and wheel alignment.

-Here at Legacy Automotive in Fenton, MO, 63026, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.
+Here at Legacy Automotive in Fenton, MO 63026, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.

 Reasons You Should Do Business With Us:

-We've been fixing cars since 1984 and our team prioritizes top-quality customer service above all else.
+We've been fixing cars since 1984, and our team prioritizes top-quality customer service above all else.
 Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
-If you are in Fenton, House Springs, Missouri, High Ridge, Missouri, Fenton, Missouri, Cedar Hill, Missouri or surrounding areas, feel free to call us at 636-343-7888 or go online to https://legacyautofenton.com/ to schedule an appointment!
+If you are in Fenton, House Springs, Missouri, High Ridge, Missouri, Fenton, Missouri, Cedar Hill, Missouri, or the surrounding areas, feel free to call us at 636-343-7888 or go online to https://legacyautofenton.com/ to schedule an appointment!
 Legacy Automotive - Your Expert Source For Complete Auto Care.